One of my personal projects has been to model my car for the simulation game Assetto Corsa.

 While I was more interested in modeling the physics, I find this car truly beautiful, so it was important for me to accurately replicate its looks and I am satisfied with the result.

-Here is the interior geometry.
-The same process of photoscanning was used.
+For the interior geometry, the same process of photoscanning was used.

-Modeling the physics of the car accurately is tricky because
+Modeling the physics of the car accurately was tricky at first because I didn't know where to look for data beyond the workshop manual.

-I taped my phone to the car and drove around, using its IMU to gather data on the car's pitch/roll under longitudinal and lateral acceleration.
+I initially hoped I might be able to approximate anti-roll bar and spring stifness by using my phone's IMU to gather data on the car's pitch/roll under longitudinal and lateral acceleration.

 I felt having a good, authentic engine sound was important because bad engine sounds stick out and make mods feel unpolished.